 If the distance tiebreak is equal in 2 or more cases, random allocation will be applied.
-Distance is measured on a straight line basis from the child’s address to the address point of the school using NCC’s Geographical Information System.
-LA Mapping process.
+Distance is measured on a straight line basis from the child’s address to the address point of the school using WNC’s Geographical Information System.

 A sibling is defined as a child’s brother or sister.
 A sibling must be living at the same permanent address and as part of the same family unit (one or two parents plus children) to qualify under this criterion.
 For School Admissions purposes, the term sibling includes:

 - half-brothers and half-sisters

 - adopted children

 - children living in the same family unit, even if they are not biological brothers and sisters – for example when the parents are not married/in a civil relationship.

 The child’s home address is defined as the address at which the child normally resides with their parent/carer at the time of application.
 If a child lives with parents who are separated, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night to Thursday night inclusive).
 If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child’s main address before we can process the application.
 If equal time spent at both addresses, then the child will be considered under criterion 4 if one of the two addresses is in the linked area.

 Documentary evidence of ownership or rental agreement may be required together with proof of actual permanent residence at the property concerned.